growingrv/DemoTrie/README.md

 # DemoTrie
 A sample app using Trie data structure for inserting and searching huge data set from and in a local file.
 Written in MVVM design pattern

-The project covers following asks from the given task:
+## Functional details:
+* The app demonstrates the usage of Trie data structure and how its usage enhances app's speed.

+## Implementation details:
+* Written in Swift.
 * Used MVVM design pattern.
-* Written in Swift.
 * Downloads the list of cities from local JSON file.
 * Displays the cities in a scrollable list, in alphabetical order (city first, country after).
 * Ability to filter the results.